 Melissa joined the University of Missouri Office of Admissions in 1996 and has more than 20 years of combined experience in secondary and post secondary education, both as a teacher and an administrator.
 In her 13 year tenure ,she has served UMSL as Director of Admissions and Director of Transfer Services.
 She is currently serving a six year term as a board trustee for St. Louis Community College.
 Melissa is an UMSL graduate with a master’s degree in Adult and Higher Education.

-Clark J. Hickman is Associate Dean for Continuing Education and Associate Research Professor of Educational Psychology, Research and Evaluation in the College of Education.
+Clark J. Hickman is Associate Dean for the School of Professional & Continuing Studies and Associate Research Professor of Educational Psychology, Research and Evaluation in the College of Education.